 Planning Your Implant Surgery

 Your treatment will begin with a thorough consultation.
 Dr. Goodman will evaluate your medical history and oral health to determine your eligibility for dental implants.
 Using x-rays and scans of your jaw, he can look for areas where your bone tissue may have begun to recede.
 If you have suffered significant tissue loss, you may not qualify for treatment without a preparatory procedure.
-Modern bone grafting and sinus lifts procedures can rebuild lost tissue in your jaw to support the titanium posts.
 After evaluating your x-rays, Dr. Goodman will locate the strongest parts of your jaw to place your implants.

 What to Expect during Dental Implant Surgery

 Before your procedure, Dr. Goodman will use a local anesthetic to ensure your comfort throughout surgery.
 In many cases, we can also provide deeper forms of sedation to alleviate any anxiety you may feel.
 After you are relaxed, Dr. Goodman will make small incisions in your gum tissue to gain access to the jawbone.
 Using your x-rays, he will place the titanium posts in the optimal positions to provide unparalleled support and durability for your restoration.

 Recovery from Dental Implant Surgery

 Patients typically leave the office with a temporary restoration to wear as the jaw heals.
 It may require between three and six months to recover completely and allow the titanium posts to fuse with the jawbone.
 Once fully integrated, the implants will replace the function of your missing tooth roots by providing stimulation to the jawbone when chewing and speaking.
 This process, called osseointegration, can help protect against future bone deterioration and provide a stable foundation for your restoration.

 Dr. Goodman will plan a fully customized procedure in advance using imaging studies to determine the optimal placement locations for your implants.